cs50/ide50-deb/ide50/files/home/ubuntu/workspace/README.md

 To begin work on your Problem Set, simply follow the instructions on the specification from the beginning.

-If you have set up Dropbox in your workspace, any files that are present in your `~/workspace/` directory are automatically synced to Dropbox in the `CS50 IDE/<workspace_name>` directory.

 ## More comfortable